TalhaSaleemSiddiqui/Mentora-AI-Powered-Smart-Learning-Companion/README.md

 - Passwords are never stored in plain text; they are hashed before being stored in PostgreSQL.
 - The Gemini API key is stored as a backend environment variable and is never exposed in the frontend codebase.
+- The specific Gemini model used is auto-selected server-side based on what the configured API key can access; no model name needs to be exposed to or configured by the frontend.
 - All AI-generated responses are constrained via system prompts to remain on-topic, age-appropriate, and free of irrelevant content, in addition to Gemini's built-in safety guardrails.
 - Voice input is processed through the browser's native Web Speech API and is not stored as an audio recording.
 - User and interaction data is associated with authenticated user accounts and stored in PostgreSQL.

 ## Project Team